 The University of Texas at Austin is committed to ensuring a safe and supportive environment exists for all staff, students and visitors to the campus.
 Each year, the university offers many coordinated opportunities for minors to visit our campus.
 The camps and programs introduce minors to the traditions of the university while providing them with a robust collegiate experience.
 More importantly, these camps and programs are essential to our mission at the university, because these programs introduce minors to our campus and community.
 The university recognizes both its institutional and legal obligations to ensure the safety and wellbeing of minors while they are participating in sponsored university camps and programs.
 To provide a safe environment and life-changing experience, The University of Texas at Austin has created requirements that not only meet the legal expectations but also reflect the institution’s core value of Learning, Discovery, Freedom, Leadership, Individual Opportunity, and Responsibility.

 The Youth Protection Program (YPP) was established in 2015 to create a safe environment for minors participating in sponsored university camps and programs.
 Under the supervision of LeeKeshia Williams, the YPP will provide educational training opportunities and best practices to ensure the safety of future Longhorns.
-As the Youth Protection Program Manager, LeeKeshia will work with faculty and staff to ensure that all camps and programs comply with HOP 3-1710 Youth Protection Program Policy.
+As the Youth Protection Program Director, LeeKeshia will work with faculty and staff to ensure that all camps and programs comply with HOP 3-1710 Youth Protection Program Policy.